All Episodes

 Did you?

-Yeah, it was last some like uh I don't know, some like uh show a long time ago where this guy attempted to install a jet engine into a regular car and got up to a few hundred miles a couple hundred miles an hour or something before he started feeling the car wanting to take off into the air and couldn't really mess with it too much more.
+Yeah, it was some like, I don't know, some like show a long time ago where this guy attempted to install a jet engine into a regular car and go a couple hundred miles an hour or something before he started feeling the car wanting to take off into the air and couldn't really mess with it too much more.

-I think they did that in the assault flats.
+I think they did that in the salt flats.

 Yeah.

-Hence why the Ryan speed records only 763.
+Hence why the land speed record is only 763.

 It just does.

-So minutes beforehand, um Pilasbanian told an audience of hundreds of people that were there.
+So minutes beforehand, Pelasbanian told an audience of hundreds of people that were there.

 He said, quote, I am going to break the world record and do something for my country to be proud of.